Graphegon/CoinBLAS/README.md

-# CoinBLAS

 ![Logo](./docs/Logo.png)

-# GraphBLAS analysis of Bitcoin

 CoinBLAS is a Graph Linear Algebra analysis platform for bitcoin that uses the GraphBLAS graph API via pygraphblas.
 If you have enough RAM, BigQuery budget, cores and time you can load all of bitcoin history into in-memory graphs.

 # Why CoinBLAS?